 Kaitlyn Krasselt, Communications Director for the Connecticut Department of Consumer Protection (CDCP), said current state law prohibits the state’s two tribal casinos from having separate operators per vertical — effectively nixing the idea that PokerStars could offer poker through an agreement with FanDuel since both are Flutter subsidiaries.

 Krasselt also said the agency “has no immediate plans to join [MSIGA] but is always considering ways to collaborate with other state regulators.”

-Meanwhile, the West Virginia Lottery Commission (WVLC) revealed last summer that West Virginia was “investigating the possibility of joining” an interstate compact for poker.
+Meanwhile, the West Virginia Lottery Commission (WVLC) revealed last summer that joining a interstate compact for West Virginia online poker was being considered.
 WVLC did not return a request for comment after news broke that Michigan was joining the MSIGA.

 West Virginia doesn’t currently have any poker operators deployed in the state.
 That should change if the Mountain State joins the interstate gaming compact.